Post doc

 PhD student - LLN |

-innovation management, CSR ×
+Innovation management, CSR ×

 Min ShuaiMy name is Min Shuai and my research focuses on creative crowdsourcing management in a multi-stakeholder environment. we have analyzed how mindsets affect the way project holders manage a crowdsourcing project.
 We then will discuss how varying crowdsourcing management strategies differently shape participants’ experience and their perceived brand ethicality.
 In order to achieve engaging long-term crowdsourcing management, we will finally identify all involved stakeholders in the crowdsourcing management process and investigate how to manage stakeholder involvement. |